 Wow, that’s a whole lot easier said than done.
 So who better to help you to prepare for difficult conversations than a former FBI hostage negotiator?
-So I use the work of the wonderful Chris Voss to negotiate all of my challenging conversations.
+So I use the work of Chris Voss to negotiate all of my challenging conversations.

 And in the last year, not one of my top five difficult conversations has been about work.
 When I ask my clients, more than 65% agree.
 Because those hard personal conversations can be the ones that live in your head as you put them off for days, weeks even.

 But with the right mindset, you’ll be far more likely to come away feeling relieved that you had the conversation.
 A difficult conversation negotiated with empathy opens up the possibility of stronger, more meaningful relationships.